Subscribe To This Site

 Method

 When the water comes back to the boil, turn the heat down so that the rice just simmers.
-(Some brown rice will tend to develop an unpleasant looking scum: use a ladle to remove it.
-Alternatively, you can sieve the rice in running water for a few seconds and then replace the water you lost.)
+Some brown rice will tend to develop an unpleasant looking scum: use a ladle to remove it.
+Alternatively, you can sieve the rice in running water for a few seconds and then replace the water you lost - but it's less easy to be sure that the quantity of water is right that way.

 When the rice starts to look separated and a little dry on top it should be ready or near ready.
 Try a little.
-It should taste cooked or nearly cooked after 30 minutes.
+It should taste cooked or nearly cooked after about 30 minutes.
+In my view it's better to serve the rice a little "al dente" rather than overcook it.

 Switch off the heat and the rice should be perfectly ready to serve - fluffy and delicious.

-If you have a good quality pan the rice should finish cooking to perfection even if you switch off the heat a little early.
+If you have a good quality pan (such as a cast iron or copper-bottomed pan) the rice should finish cooking to perfection even if you switch off the heat a little early.

 Brown rice and vegetables